DijiTru/tcap_alb_logs_ingestion/README.md

 Properties are in resources folder , edit as needed.

-to run `python main.py --env_name=<satish or any other properties name you want to load>`, Uses boto3 to load default aws cnofig properties from the .aws/config folder.
+Navigate to the folder /tcap_alb_logs_ingestion/tcap_alb_logs_ingestion and run `python main.py --env_name=<satish or any other properties name you want to load>`, Uses boto3 to load default aws cnofig properties from the .aws/config folder.
 Make sure they are in place.